History of Grace Fellowship

 The sense of excitement and God’s leading was evident from the beginning.
 The Lord blessed this group with a strong sense of unity and love.

 The Elder board made up of Chairman Scott Finkbeiner, Mike Bayne, Brian Dean and Pastor Steve were appointed.
 Pastor Steve Miller, Pastor JC Donner, Administrator Waylon Grout and Youth Pastor Shaun Breiland were the original staff members.
-Our current Elder Board is made up of Pastor Steve Miller, Mike Bayne.
-Cody Reynolds is our current Youth Pastor.
+Our current Elder Board is made up of Pastor Steve Miller, Mike Bayne, Larry Helmer, John Rehmeier and Matt Walters.
+Jen Meier is our current Youth Director.

 After much prayer and deliberation it was unanimously voted on by the church to join the Berean Fellowship of Churches in May of 2010.